QuizandSurveyMaster/quiz_master_next/readme.txt

 ﻿=== Quiz And Survey Master (Formerly Quiz Master Next) ===
 Contributors: mylocalwebstop, fpcorso, elrath
 Donate link: http://mylocalwebstop.com/downloads/donation-service-payment/
-Tags: quiz, survey, test, score, exam, questionnaire, email, answer, question, certificate, points, results, math Requires at least: 3.8.1
+Tags: quiz, survey, quizzes, surveys, test, score, exam, questionnaire, email, answer, question, certificate, points, results, math
+Requires at least: 3.8.1
 Tested up to: 4.3
-Stable tag: 4.6.2
+Stable tag: 4.6.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Easily and quickly add quizzes and surveys to your website.
+Easily and quickly add unlimited quizzes and surveys to your website.

 == Description ==

 = Demoes! =
 You can check out the sample quiz with various questions types here: [Sample Quiz](http://quizandsurveymaster.com/quiz/sample-quiz/)!
 You can check out the sample survey with pagination here: [Sample Survey](http://quizandsurveymaster.com/quiz/sample-survey/)!

-= Features =

-= Have Unlimited Quizzes, Tests, Surveys, etc.. =
-Each of your quizzes and surveys can have **unlimited** questions and each of those questions can have **unlimited** answers!
-Your questions can contain **HTML** to show images, Youtube videos and more.

 = Customize Your Text =
 All the text your users see can be **customized**.
 Everything from the text blocks throughout the quiz or survey to the submit button.